How to Quit Vaping: Complete Guide

 Before you build a quit plan, you need to take stock of where you actually are.
 Ask yourself:

-If you answered yes to any of these, you’re dealing with nicotine dependence — not just a casual habit.
-And that’s okay.
+If you answered yes to any of these, you’re dealing with nicotine dependence, not just a casual habit.
+That’s okay.
 It’s the starting point, not a judgment.
 Understanding the depth of your dependence helps you choose the right quit strategy.

 Choosing Your Quit Method